 It is not enough to talk to strangers who are having the same condition as you.
 You should also try to connect with the people you are closest to – your partner, your family, and some close friends.
 Yes, the concept of social distancing might hinder this, but there are ways on how to go about this.

 In these kinds of situations, you can use social media or any other video chatting platform to connect with the people around you.
 You may seek comprehensive support from those whom you share the same struggles, fears, and situations.
+As for support, you can always count on BetterHelp experts as they can provide that need.
+This online counseling website has great ratings from their clients and also has social media accessibility like Twitter, Instagram, and Facebook.

 One way to optimize someone’s mental health experiencing postpartum depression is through lifestyle changes.
 Its focus is on aspects of self-care such as nutrition, time for self, and exercise.
 As someone going through a lot, what you can do is to take small steps.
 Begin with easy tasks such as showering daily, listing down your feelings every day, and exercising every afternoon.